~ 4 MIN READ

 Your organization’s “strategic objectives” (sometimes referred to as “goals”) are statements of what you’re trying to achieve.
 They make up the key components of your strategy at the highest level, and are vital in the strategic planning process.
 You can think of them as “stepping stones” between your organizational strategy and your measures (which are used to track the progress of each strategic objective).

 In this extensive article, we’ll walk through how to create and write out your strategic objectives—and give some examples along the way.
 (Note that many of the examples below are from a nonprofit angle.
 There is so much written from a for-profit orientation, so we thought this would be helpful to a broader audience.)
+If you're looking for ways to think about creating your operational goals, check out this article.

 How To Create & Write Out Your Strategic Objectives